“Why do we confront learning opportunities with fear rather than wonder?”

 Deep learning that expands our view of the self and others cannot be achieved individually.
-And while teachings and a teacher are necessary, they are insufficient to expand our sense of self.
+And while teachings and a teacher are necessary, they are insufficient to expand our awareness of self.

-Hence, another paradox emerges: Only in a trusted community with a shared understanding can we grow individually.
+Hence, another paradox emerges: Only in a trusted community can we grow individually.

 Alternatively, when it comes to individual growth, we must look beyond the self.
-Buddhist thought offers the three gems (or three jewels), which represents an interdependent whole that includes:
+Buddhist thought offers the three gems (or three jewels), which represent an interdependent whole that includes: